Picorelab/HardcoreLife/README.md

 On [Spigotmc](https://www.spigotmc.org/resources/hardcore-life.91375/)

-***
+---

 ## Commands

-`/lives` : Show the numbers of lives you have

-`/setlive` : Set the life count of a player (must be OP)
+`/lives` : Show the numbers of lives you have `/setlive` : Set the life count of a player

 More details [here](https://github.com/Chryscorelab/HardcoreLife/wiki/Commands)

 ## Config

-See the `config.yml` file of the plugin, more details on the [Wiki](https://github.com/Chryscorelab/HardcoreLife/wiki/Config-files)
+See the `config.yml` file of the plugin, more details in the [Wiki](https://github.com/Chryscorelab/HardcoreLife/wiki/%E2%9A%99%EF%B8%8FConfig-files)

 ## Dependencies

 This plugin using **Vault** and have been tested with EssentialX

-## Issues ?
-Need Help or Suggestions ?
+## Issue?
+Need help or have suggestions?

 You can open an issue [here](https://github.com/Chryscorelab/HardcoreLife/issues) !

 ## TODO & future plan

-You can follow ours plan and our todo list [here](https://github.com/Chryscorelab/HardcoreLife/projects)
+You can follow ours plan and our todo list [here](https://github.com/Chryscorelab/HardcoreLife/projects).

-####     Feel free to suggest & and create Pull requests!
+**Feel free to suggest & and create pull requests!**

 ## Licenced under GNU General Public License v3.0